Shankar-bs/PopoverExample/README.md

 # PopoverExample
-How to popovers explained in detail.
+How to handle popovers explained in detail.

 # Project explanation in below links
   1. Show popover simple example - <a href="https://slicode.com/how-to-show-popovers-in-ios-swift/">link</a>